 February

-February’s temperatures, both highs and lows, tend to creep up between 5-7° over the course of the month, so expect temperatures around the mid-60°s.
+February’s temperatures, both highs and lows, tend to creep up between 5-7° over the course of the month, so expect temperatures around the low to mid-60°s.
 Mid-60°s make for a perfect stroll along one of our riverwalks while wearing a light jacket.